Core-commits/Brickster-Docs/README.md

  - Brickster.
 BHT .BHT
  - Brickster.
 V1 .Games

+**Note:** Documentation is still in development as the creator of brickster is adding features.
+Right now only User, Shop, and clan variables are working.
+Everytime the creator implements more classes and functions they will be added to the docs right away.
+Open an issue if you find a typo or a error!
 ### Starting the variables:

 The API needs to load a few variables (This is purely for simplicity when programming)